armory/docs/content/en/continuous-deployment/armory-admin/observe/diagnostics-configure.md

 ---
-title: Configure Support Diagnostics for Armory Enterprise
+title: Configure Support Diagnostics for Armory Continuous Deployment
 linkTitle: Configure Support Diagnostics
 description: >
   Enable Armory Diagnostics so that Armory's Support team can better troubleshoot any issues you encounter.